antonioscalaunina/pyANTI-FASc/DOCKER.md

 The token ensures a secure connection and is required unless disabled.

 All repository files will be accessible and editable from the Notebook.

+**The Jupyter interface opens at the root of the repository, so to start working you need to navigate into the `bin` folder and open `antifasc_main.ipynb`**

 Any generated outputs (GeoJSON, PDFs, reports) will be immediately available in your local folder, without manual copying.